 - What is the current mortgage interest rate in Australia?

 - Variable home loan interest rates in Australia typically move in line with the RBA cash rate and currently range from around 5.5% to 7.5% depending on the lender, loan type, and your LVR (loan-to-value ratio).
 Owner-occupier principal-and-interest loans receive the lowest rates.
-Always compare the comparison rate — not just the advertised rate — as it includes most fees and gives a more accurate cost.
+Always compare the comparison rate rather than the advertised rate, as it includes most fees and gives a more accurate cost.

 - What is the standard home loan term in Australia?